-NOACSC offers two versions of the financial software as provided by the SSDT, which includes the SSDT Classic version (USAS, USPS, and SAAS/EIS) and the Redesign version (USAS-R and USPS-R).
+NOACSC offers three versions of the financial software, which includes the SSDT Classic version (USAS, USPS, and SAAS/EIS), SSDT Redesign version (USAS-R and USPS-R), and PowerSchool's eFinancePLUS.
 Testing below will be designated as either SSDT Classic or SSDT Redesign.
+NOACSC has contracted with the NWOCA to provide support to users of the eFinancePLUS.
+See the NWOCA SOC 1 report for eFinancePLUS testing.